-- 2. Graduates must also meet the specific final attainment levels for this degree programme, as listed below: - 1.
-Is familiar with the existing knowledge in the field of mathematics and its applications, and is competent to extend and develop this independently by means of study. - 2.
-Is able to develop his or her own mathematical knowledge and insights in a focused and methodological fashion. - Is able to develop and analyse mathematical models for problems from other disciplines and assess their usefulness. - 4.
+2. Graduates must also meet the specific final attainment levels for this degree programme, as listed below:

+- 1. Is familiar with the existing knowledge in the field of mathematics and its applications, and is competent to extend and develop this independently by means of study. - 2.
+Is able to develop his or her own mathematical knowledge and insights in a focused and methodological fashion. - 3.
+Is able to develop and analyse mathematical models for problems from other disciplines and assess their usefulness. - 4.
 Has a systematic approach, characterized by the application of mathematical theories and development of mathematical methods and models, has a critical attitude. - 5.
 Has knowledge and understanding of mathematical and deductive reasoning necessary for and present in rigorous mathematical proofs and is able to apply this kind of reasoning generically. - 6.
-Can work in a team and is able to communicate mathematical knowledge verbally and in writing to specialists and non-specialists.
+Can work in a team and is able to communicate mathematical knowledge verbally and in writing to specialists and non-specialists. - 7.
+Is aware of the relation between mathematics and its role in society and is able to integrate this awareness while considering technological and societal problems.